Open-Systems-Pharmacology/OSP-PBPK-Model-Library/.github/assets/index_1.md

 ## Physiologically Based Pharmacokinetic (PBPK) and Quantitative Systems Pharmacology (QSP) Modeling Platform

-This comprehensive library provides **validated PBPK (Physiologically Based Pharmacokinetic) models** and detailed model evaluation reports from the [Open Systems Pharmacology](https://www.open-systems-pharmacology.org/) project.
+This comprehensive library provides **PBPK (Physiologically Based Pharmacokinetic) models** and detailed model evaluation reports from the [Open Systems Pharmacology](https://www.open-systems-pharmacology.org/) project.
 Our PBPK and QSP modeling and simulation software (including PK-Sim® and MoBi®) enables **whole-body physiologically based pharmacokinetic modeling** for pharmaceutical research, drug development, and systems biology applications.

 ### How to Use These Models